 We generally see 14-18 patients per day per provider, about 35% less than most primary care offices.
 We enjoy involving patients in their care through education regarding health concerns and treatment options.

-While we still do have some time constraints, we generally allow 15 minutes for same-day appointments and 30 minutes for most follow-up or chronic issues appointments -- longer than most offices.
+While we have some time constraints, we generally allow 15 minutes for same-day appointments and 30 minutes for most follow-up or chronic issues appointments -- longer than most offices.
 If we do not address all of your issues and concerns, please let us know as we are happy to schedule another appointment.

 Dr. Hausman-Cohen originally planned to pursue a career in medical research.
 After obtaining both her Masters degree and M.D. from Harvard Medical School, she realized the importance of continuing education and evidence based medicine in delivering outstanding care.

 Our providers are dedicated to maintaining our knowledge base through ongoing continuing education and research.
 It is not unusual for us to use Up to Date to research the latest information about a disease while the patient is in the exam room.

 In addition to prescribing pharmaceuticals, we are also knowledgeable regarding lifestyle changes, vitamins, nutrition, natural or herbal supplements, and other complementary and alternative medicine when there is adequate supportive data.

 Many patients take numerous medications to treat cholesterol, diabetes, and high blood pressure.
 There is excellent evidence demonstrating the effectiveness of these medications.
 We work closely with patients to prevent the progression of these symptoms and to make sure they are at goal.
 However, we are also happy to work with patients to "get healthy" and reduce, or in some cases eliminate, the need for many of these medications through lifestyle modifications including a plant based diet.

 About Family Medicine and Our Practice